Frequently Asked Questions

 9. What is the cost to students?

-The Reynolds College of Arts and Letters at Missouri State University works with the Missouri state legislature in managing the affordability of the Academy.
-For MFAA 2023, the full cost of tuition is covered by funding provided by the state in concert with privately-supported scholarships.
+The Reynolds College of Arts, Social Sciences and Humanities at Missouri State University works with the Missouri state legislature in managing the affordability of the Academy.
+For MFAA 2024, the full cost of tuition is covered by funding provided by the state in concert with privately-supported scholarships.

 10. What can students expect from residence hall life?